aparkening/js_recipe_costs/README.md

 # Recipe Costs

 To profitably price their food, professional kitchens need to know their costs.
-Recipe Costs makes it easy to see costs for each recipe and each serving.
+Recipe Costs makes it easy to calculate costs for each recipe and each serving.

 **App Features**
 - Users can log in directly or with their Google account.